If you have a new Cricut Machine, you may be wondering whether it is worth buying a subscription to Cricut Access.

 If you are enterprising enough, you can even create your own SVG files for your Cricut.

-But as a Cricut newbie, I think that is overwhelming.
+But as a Cricut newbie, I think doing all of that is overwhelming.

 My Cricut Story